YXWU2014/bayesian-optimisation-hyperparameter-tuning/README.md

 The entire process is run using Python and makes use of libraries such as numpy, pandas, Tensorflow, Keras, sklearn, GPyOpt, joblib, seaborn, and matplotlib.

-### Impact

-The resulting model can be used by real estate companies or individuals to predict the price of houses in the Boston area, given a set of features.
-This can assist in decision-making processes related to buying or selling houses.
-Additionally, the use of Bayesian Optimization demonstrates a method for tuning neural network hyperparameters that can generalise to other data sets and model types.